Nature for

 About the Protect Water and Nature Initiative

-At the same time, a wide coalition of organizations are also pursuing the Protect Water and Nature Initiative as a question on the November 2026 ballot.
+At the same time, a wide coalition of organizations are also pursuing the Protect Water and Nature Ballot Initiative as a question on the November 2026 ballot.
 If lawmakers don’t act, we’re ready to bring this issue directly to voters through a 2026 ballot question.

 The growing group of organizations supporting the Protect Water and Nature Ballot Initiative include the following.
 Members of the ballot steering committee are marked with an asterisk *